DellGEOS/HybridJumpstart/modules/module_2/2b_Cluster_AzSHCI_PS.md

 For the purpose of this guide therefore, we'll be configuring the networking settings manually with PowerShell, and the steps below are tailored for use inside nested virtual machines.
 We'll choose the **Shared compute and storage with separate management** example from above.

-1. On **HybridWorkshop-DC**, still in your **administrative PowerShell console**, run the code below to create the first SET for management
+1. On **HybridJumpstart-DC**, still in your **administrative PowerShell console**, run the code below to create the first SET for management

 ```powershell
 # Define servers as variable